Genetic studies of Jews: Religious, historical, and genetic perspectives on Jewish identity

 Jewish identity and Jewish peoplehood are multifaceted, and there are multiple theories on the ethnic origins of Jews.
-In addition to the religion of Judaism, genetics and political and ethnic division have influenced Jewish identity.
-The traditional narrative is that Jews descended from the Israelites, without implying that all Jews are biological descendants, since conversion has always been part of Judaism.
-Attempts to furnish genetic evidence corroborating the biblical storytelling has been disputed.
+According to one Israeli rabbi, David Hartman, "One of the salient features of modern Jewry is the lack of consensus about what constitutes membership in the Jewish people."
+Jewishness can be placed at the intersection of ethnicity, nationality, religion and race, extending beyond the specifics of religious observance.
+The traditional belief is that Jews descended from the ancient Israelites, without implying that all Jews are biological descendants, since conversion has always been part of Judaism.
+Genetic evidence corroborating this biblical-based account has been disputed.

-The advent of modern genetic research methods has lead to extensive genetic studies on the topic.
-Such research has identified genotypic common denominators of Jewish people, but as per Raphael Falk, while certain detectable Middle Eastern genetic components exist in numerous Jewish communities, there is no evidence for a single Jewish prototype, and that "any general biological definition of Jews is meaningless".
+The advent of modern genetic research methods has led to extensive genetic studies on the topic.
+Such research has identified genotypic common denominators of Jewish people, but while certain detectable Middle Eastern genetic components exist in numerous Jewish communities, there is no single definitive Jewish prototype.

+Genomic research has found that most Jewish populations share genetic commonalities with each other, and are distinguishable from non-Jewish groups.
+Several studies have found genetic continuity with studied medieval individuals from before the 14th century, indicating that one or more genetic bottlenecks predates that timeframe.
+Some of them were thought to have been victims of pogroms or antisemitic violence, were identifiably Jewish, but had important differences from modern populations, with an increase in homogeneity seen today.